 Onions, chocolate, avocado, coffee, salt, raisins, grapes, dough—all are toxic and potentially fatal for your pet.
 However tempting, you should never feed your pet from the table.
 Making sure that holiday guests understand this, too, is important.
 For more info on which human foods are toxic for pets, click here.

 Many pet owners use bug repellents and sunblock on their pets during the summer months.
 However, most bug sprays and sunscreens are not formulated for animals, and can cause serious harm to your pets.
 Make sure that any and all topical products used on your animal friends are pet-specific or pet-safe.
-(Tip: It’s recommended that you use an all natural, pet-safe insect repellent on your pet anytime they’re exposed to biting insects like fleas, ticks and heartworm-carrying mosquitoes.
+(Tip: It’s recommended that you use an a naturally sourced, pet-safe insect repellent on your pet anytime they’re exposed to biting insects like fleas, ticks and heartworm-carrying mosquitoes.
 July 4th is no different!).

 Guard Against Heatstroke and Dehydration

 While your pets should remain inside during fireworks and other loud July 4th celebrations, they’ll likely be outside at some point during the holiday weekend—whether for a walk, hike, or just playtime in the backyard.
 It’s going to be a hot weekend, and because nothing ruins a holiday like a panicked trip to the vet, you should monitor your pet for dehydration and heatstroke.
-Make sure to take regular breaks in the shade when playing outdoors with your pet, and insure they also drink plenty of water.
+Make sure to take regular breaks in the shade when playing outdoors with your pet, and ensure they also drink plenty of water.
 For more hot weather safety tips for pets, click here.

-Do A Post Holiday Safety Check
+Do a Post-Holiday Safety Check

 Beer bottles, firecracker debris, BBQ skewers, lighters, matches, and discarded food can all seriously harm your pet.
-After the holiday festivities have concluded, do a thorough sweep of your house and yard to remove all potentially dangerous items that guests may have been left behind.
+After the holiday festivities have concluded, do a thorough sweep of your house and yard to remove all potentially dangerous items that guests may have left behind.